utrains/terraform_job_preparation/Terraform_Architecture/README.md

 - Terraform Core, together with providers and modules, makes Terraform a powerful tool for managing complex infrastructures consistently and declaratively.
 Terraform Core’s have many Key Responsibilities :

   - **Parse configurations** (HCL/JSON files).
-We can also use some langages like : Python and typescript
+We can also use some languages like : Python and typescript

   - **Build the dependency graph** (DAG) for resources.